freerig/yanoml/README.md

 ## Q&A

+### There isn't any `.minecraft/mods` dir but mods still works, how?

+That's real magic.

 ### I have a problem with...

 You can either leave an issue or open a discussion, your choice.

-### There isn't any `.minecraft/mods` dir but mods still works, how?

-That's real magic.

-### Is it safe to use?
-Did you do hardening?

-No, definitely not.
-It's the most basic client and server.
-I will maybe write an optional hardening layer using [Bubblewrap](https://github.com/containers/bubblewrap), to isolate the filesystem.
-You should install only [trustworthy mods](https://docs.fabricmc.net/players/finding-mods)!

 ### Will ... be implemented?

 Maybe, check on the GitHub issues and discussions to see.
 If you find nothing, leave one!

+### Is it safe to use?
+Did you do hardening?

+You can't consider something 100% safe, but YANOML provides a hardening layer via Bubblewrap that you can enable by adding the `--bubblewrap` option to the CLI.
+This allows Minecraft to access only the files that it needs (see bellow).

+The client can access:
+1. the Minecraft game dir you defined (via `--game-dir`)
+2. libraries and mods in the Nix store (only those are shared, not all the Nix store)
+3. Internet/network access
+4. `/dev`, `/run`, `/sys`, `/etc`, `/tmp/.X11-unix` (these one are for graphic stuff essentially, which is why the server doesn't have them)

+The server can access:
+1. the Minecraft game dir you defined (via `--server-dir`)
+2. libraries and mods in the Nix store (only those are shared, not all the Nix store)
+3. Internet/network access

+Be aware that an eventual attacker can still try to use these directories to access other directories, and there might be sensitive data accessible from these paths without you knowing.

+Also, you should only install [trustworthy mods](https://docs.fabricmc.net/players/finding-mods)!

 ### Can I get some mods with this?